DeadGolden0/Telegram-Notifier/README.md

 ## 🌐 Telegram Notifier

 Welcome to the **Telegram Notifier** repository!
-This is a simple Node.js Express API that automatically sends a message to a Telegram bot whenever a new film is available on Plex or Jellyfin (via Plex webhooks).
+This is a simple Node.js Express API that automatically sends a message to a Telegram bot whenever a new film is available on Plex or Jellyfin (via webhooks).

 ## 📋 Prerequisites